ibmresilient/resilient-community-apps/README.md

 This repository contains the source-code for packaged IBM SOAR Apps.

 Many of these apps are available for download from [IBM Security App Exchange](https://exchange.xforce.ibmcloud.com/hub/?br=Resilient).
-This source code repository may include unpublished versions, and additional apps that are not published to App Exchange, but you will need to build and install them yourself.
+This source code repository may include unpublished versions and additional apps that are not published to App Exchange.
+In that scenario you will need to build and install them yourself.

 ## Developing New Apps